MicrosoftDocs/windows-itpro-docs/windows/keep-secure/mandatory-settings-for-wip.md

 ---
 title: Mandatory tasks and settings required to turn on Windows Information Protection (WIP) (Windows 10)
-description: This list provides all of the tasks that are required for the operating system to turn on Windows Information Protection (WIP) in your enterprise. ms.prod: w10 ms.mktglfcycl: explore ms.sitesec: library
+description: This list provides all of the tasks that are required for the operating system to turn on Windows Information Protection (WIP), formerly known as enterprise data protection (EDP) in your enterprise.
+keywords: Windows Information Protection, WIP, EDP, Enterprise Data Protection, protected apps, protected app list, App Rules, Allowed apps list ms.prod: w10 ms.mktglfcycl: explore ms.sitesec: library